MATLAMAT (GOALS) :

 Calculation

 Bollinger bands are formed by three lines.
-The middle line (ML) is a usual Moving Average.
+The

 ML = SUM [CLOSE, N]/N

-The top line, TL, is the same as the middle line a certain number of standard deviations (D) higher than the ML.
+line a certain number of standard deviations (D) higher than the ML.

 TL = ML + (D*StdDev)

-The bottom line (BL) is the middle line shifted down by the same number of standard deviations.
+The bottom line (BL) is the middle line shifted

 BL = ML — (D*StdDev)